rstudio-education/glossRy/README.md

 **base R**: FIXME

+**call stack**: A data structure that stores information about the active subroutines executed. `cst()` is a useful function provided in the `lobstr` package to visualize a call stack.

 **Cascading Style Sheets**: A way to describe how HTML should be rendered.

 **character encoding**: A specification of how characters are stored as